-If you’re looking for beginner rock climbing gear, you may be facing information overload with all of the rock climbing gear can be extremely overwhelming.
+If you’re looking for beginner rock climbing gear, you may be facing information overload with all of the different gear that’s available.
 We here at ORB have created this gear guide for new climbers heading to the gym.

 We’ve taken our past experiences into account and are recommending pieces of gear that will have longevity and remain useful throughout your climbing career.
 One of the best things about rock climbing gear is that the equipment is durable.
 These pieces of gear are made to withstand the tall walls of El Capitan!
 Buying the right gear will save us money in the long run